dczmer/davelab/about.md

 The next source of inspiration came when I shared a command for someone to run, a simple `find` with `-exec` command, instead of making a one-off Python script.
 But, since they didn't understand what the command did, they didn't want to run it.
 And even when I convinced them it was safe, they didn't have `coreutils` (required for the `find` command) on their MacBook system anyway.

 So now I want to make this a course on command line productivity instead of just a walk-through of my own ZSH configuration.
 That requires covering everything from configuring your system, piping, scripting, globbing and expansion.
-But the important, overarching lesson, is the value of streams and "lines of "text" that can be processed like batches of tabular data.
+But the important, overarching lesson, is the value of streams and "lines of text" that can be processed like batches of tabular data.
 This, combined with piping, is what makes it possible to transform the output of a command to do things like reporting, configuring, or even generating other complex commands to execute.

 A little later, I heard about GitHub Pages.
 With the push of a button, it would create a free hosted site and publish all of the Markdown files from the project as a Jekyll static site.
 Just...
 I didn't really like the default layout for what I wanted.